Cognitive Behavioral Therapy (CBT)

 What are some of the effects of CBT?

 Studies have shown that those who undergo CBT, had decreased symptoms of many different mood, personality, anxiety, eating, sleep, and substance abuse disorders.
 It can help restructure thoughts and has been proven to be as helpful as antidepressant medication.
-CBT has been proven to help with many different disorders, modifying thought and helping improve overall quality of life.
+CBT has been proven to help with many different disorders, modifying thought and helping improve the overall quality of life.